-On 31 July 2007, the antitrust subcommittee of the Senate Judiciary Committee held a hearing on Leegin entitled, 'The Leegin Decision: The End of the Consumer Discounts or Good Antitrust Policy?'
-On 30 October 2007, Senators Kohl, Biden and Clinton introduced a bill to overrule Leegin - S 2261, 110th Congress, section 3 (2007).
+Lastly, on 31 July 2007, the antitrust subcommittee of the Senate Judiciary Committee held a hearing on Leegin entitled, 'The Leegin Decision: The End of the Consumer Discounts or Good Antitrust Policy?'
+On 30 October 2007, Senators Kohl, Biden and Clinton introduced a bill to overrule Leegin (S 2261, 110th Congress, section 3 (2007)).
 The bill adds a new second sentence to section 1 of the Sherman Act, providing: 'Any contract, combination, conspiracy, or agreement setting a minimum price below which a product or service cannot be sold by a retailer, wholesaler, or distributor, shall violate this Act.'
-The eventual passage of this legislation remains far from certain.
+This legislation has been reintroduced in the new Congress as S 148, although its eventual passage remains far from certain.